Projects per year

 Jeroen van Oijen received his MSc in Applied Physics from TU/e in 1996.
 His thesis concerned the numerical simulation of the advection of passive tracers in two-dimensional flows.
 Following this, Jeroen became a PhD student at TU/e.
 He began working as postdoctoral researcher on the numerical simulation of turbulent flames using advanced flamelet models.
 Jeroen is known for developing the Flamelet-Generated Manifold (FGM) method, a scientific breakthrough in the field of combustion modelling.

-He has co-authored over 100 journal papers and is chairman of the Dutch Association for Flame Research and coordinator of several national and international research projects on development of reduced models for turbulent combustion and emission modelling.
+Jeroen is Fellow of The Combustion Institute and has co-authored over 100 journal papers.
+He was chairman of the Dutch Association for Flame Research and coordinator of several national and international research projects on development of reduced models for turbulent combustion and emissions.
 His models are used for the design of clean and efficient engines, boilers, furnaces and gas turbine combustors.

 Affiliated with